kryptokrona/kryptokrona-pool/README.md

     "enabled": true,
-    "hashrateWindow": 600, //how many second worth of shares used to estimate hash rate "updateInterval": 3, //gather stats and broadcast every this many seconds "port": 8117,
+    "hashrateWindow": 600, //how many second worth of shares used to estimate hash rate "updateInterval": 3, //gather stats and broadcast every this many seconds "host": 127.0.0.1, //if api module is running on a different host (i.e, containerized), "port": 8117,
     "blocks": 30, //amount of blocks to send at a time "payments": 30, //amount of payments to send at a time